thedzy/pycharm_templates/README.md

 ## blank.py:

-Setup a basic python script with:
+Set up a basic python script with:

 - Logging, with colour output and log rotation